Isolated and group environment dependence of stellar mass and different star formation rates: Results and Discussion

-Figures \ref{sfr} and \ref{ssfr} show the general distributions of SFR and SSFR, respectively within the redshift range of $z<0.1$, $0.1 \leq z < 0.12$, and $z\geq 0.12$ for galaxies in both isolated and group environments.
-The corresponding Gaussian distributions of SFR and SSFR in both these galaxy environments are illustrated in Figures \ref{sfrc} and \ref{ssfrc} respectively.
-As depicted in Figure \ref{sfrc}, and columns (4), (5) of Table \ref{distribution}, galaxies in isolated environments tend to have higher SFR than in group environments.
-Similarly, from Figure \ref{ssfrc}, and columns (6), (7) of Table \ref{distribution}, it is also evident that galaxies exhibit low SSFR in group environments across all redshift bins compared to isolated environments.
-The middle plot of Figure \ref{zmasssfrssfr} indicates that the SFR increases gradually with the increase in redshift with isolated galaxies having higher SFR than isolated galaxies.
-However, it is seen that the SFR increases rapidly for galaxies located in low redshift ($z\le0.05$) regions than the high redshift regions.
-In contrast, the right plot of Figure \ref{zmasssfrssfr} indicates that the SSFR decreases with the increase in redshift with isolated galaxies having higher SSFR than group galaxies.
-The observed consistency of SFR and SSFR in isolated and group environments supports the perspective that galaxies generally display high SFR and SSFR in low-density regions, and low SFR and SSFR in high-density regions of the Universe, that high-density environments tend to inhibit the process of star formation indicated by many possible mechanisms such as supernova explosion, magnetic fields, stellar winds, and radiation pressure \cite{lewis20022df, gomez2003galaxy, tanaka2004environmental,elbaz2007reversal, cooper2008deep2, patel2009dependence}.
-Moreover, the observation from Figures \ref{stellarmass}, \ref{sfr}, and \ref{ssfr} indicate that at high redshift bins $(z\geq 0.12)$, the sample in isolated environments has a higher proportion of galaxies, whereas, at low redshift bins $(z<0.1)$, the sample in group environments has a higher proportion of galaxies, for intermediate redshift $(0.1 \leq z < 0.12)$ an approximately equal proportional of galaxies is observed.
+Figures \ref{sfr} and \ref{ssfr} show the general distributions of SFR and SSFR, respectively within each redshift bins for the redshift range of $0.02 \leq z \leq 0.2$ in both isolated and group environments.
+As depicted in columns (4), (5) of Table \ref{mp}, galaxies in isolated environments tend to have higher SFR than in isolated environments.
+Similarly, from columns (6), (7) of Table \ref{mp}, it is also evident that galaxies exhibit low SSFR in group environments than isolated environment across all redshift bins compared to isolated environments.
+The middle plot of Figure \ref{zmasssfrssfr} indicates that group galaxies have lower SFR than isolated galaxies, similarly the right plot of Figure \ref{zmasssfrssfr} indicates that group galaxies possess higher SSFR than isolated galaxies.
+From the left plot of Figure \ref{zmasssfrssfr}, it is observed that the stellar mass increases with the increase in redshift having a steep slope at $z \gtrsim 12$.
+Again from Figure \ref{zmasssfrssfr} it is observed that the median difference between isolated and group galaxies for stellar mass, SFR and SSFR start to decreases at $z \gtrsim 12$.
+The observed consistency of stellar mass, SFR and SSFR in isolated and group environments supports the perspective that galaxies generally display low stellar mass, high SFR and SSFR in low-density regions, and high stellar mass, low SFR and SSFR in high-density regions of the Universe, which implies that high-density environments tend to inhibit the process of star formation indicated by many possible mechanisms such as supernova explosion, magnetic fields, stellar winds, and radiation pressure \cite{lewis2002df, gomez2003galaxy, tanaka2004environmental,elbaz2007reversal, cooper2008deep2, patel2009dependence}.
+Moreover, the observation from Figures \ref{stellarmass}, \ref{sfr}, and \ref{ssfr} indicate that at high redshift bins $(z \gtrsim 0.12)$, the sample in isolated environments has a higher proportion of galaxies, whereas, at low redshift bins $(z \lesssim 0.1)$, the sample in group environments has a higher proportion of galaxies, for intermediate redshift $(0.1 \lesssim z \lesssim 0.12)$ an approximately equal proportional of galaxies is observed.